tfpk/lifetimekata/exercises/09_further_reading/README.md

 one-another.
 Variance, while theoretically important, is not useful in a day-to-day understanding of lifetimes, and so it was not included in the book.

-You can read more about it in [the Rustinomicon (subtyping)](https://doc.rust-lang.org/nomicon/subtyping.html).
+You can read more about it in [the Rustonomicon (subtyping)](https://doc.rust-lang.org/nomicon/subtyping.html).

 ## Brain Teaser 1: Why doesn't this program work: